Somamohanty5/OPTIMIZING-INVENTORY-AND-SALES-STRATEGY-FOR-A-FOOTWEAR-RETAILER-USING-SENTIMENT-AND-TREND-ANALYSIS-/README.md

 ### Argument Mining

-- Extracted reasons for sentiment from "because" or "cause" phrases in reviews.
+Identified sentiment drivers by extracting phrases containing "because" or "cause" from customer reviews.
-- Performed detailed analysis of slightly positive and slightly negative reviews, identifying factors contributing to these sentiments.
+Conducted an in-depth analysis of mildly positive and mildly negative reviews to uncover factors influencing these sentiments.
-- Used TF-IDF to rank keywords and derive actionable insights from customer feedback.
+Applied TF-IDF to prioritize keywords and extract actionable insights from customer feedback for meaningful improvements.

 ## Key Results

-- **Sentiment Analysis**:
+Sentiment Analysis:
-  - RoBERTa outperformed VADER in identifying nuanced sentiments.
+RoBERTa demonstrated superior performance over VADER in capturing subtle and nuanced sentiments.
-  - Hybrid sentiment analysis accurately classified reviews into categories, including "slightly positive" and "slightly negative."
+The hybrid approach effectively categorized reviews, including borderline sentiments like "slightly positive" and "slightly negative."

-- **Topic Insights**:
+Topic Insights:
-  - Identified topics such as Size/Fitting, Durability, and Comfort.
+Key topics such as Size/Fitting, Durability, and Comfort were identified from customer reviews.
-  - Mapped topics to activities (e.g., running, walking) for brand-specific analysis.
+These topics were linked to specific activities (e.g., running, walking) for a more tailored brand performance evaluation.

-- **Argument Mining**:
+Argument Mining:
-  - Extracted positive and negative feedback points for detailed insights.
+Extracted core positive and negative feedback to provide actionable insights.
-  - Identified root causes of customer dissatisfaction and product praise.
+Analyzed underlying causes of customer dissatisfaction and reasons for product appreciation to inform improvements.

 ## Installation